mohalkarushikesh/AI-ML-Engineer-Notes/README.md

 - **Projects**: Included beginner-friendly to advanced projects, ensuring practical application at every stage.
 - **Resources**: Added more accessible resources (e.g., free courses, Kaggle micro-courses).

-If I missed a specific aspect (e.g., a particular algorithm, tool, or domain like generative AI), or if you want a different structure (e.g., more focus on a specific phase or shorter duration), please let me know!
-I can also provide code snippets or detailed project guides if needed.